 The caterpillars grow to a length of about 5 cms.

-One pupated at the top of the jar in which it was kept, in a sparse coccon that broke as soon as the jar lid was twisted for removal and inspection, dropping the pupa to the bottom!
+One pupated at the top of the jar in which it was kept, in a sparse cocoon that broke as soon as the jar lid was twisted for removal and inspection, dropping the pupa to the bottom!
 The pupae are initially dark brown but soon become white.

-The adult moth has forewings that have a subtle brown pattern, and hind wings that are black with three white spots along the margin, and an hind unbroken white band.
+The adult moth has forewings that have a subtle brown pattern, and hindwings that are black with three white spots along the margin, and an unbroken white band across the middle.
 Underneath: the forewings have a white band between two black ones, and the hindwings have a blackspot near the tornus.
 The moth has a wingspan of about 5 cms.

 The caterpillars hatch from blue spherical eggs, each about half a millimetre across, laid in small arrays on the leaf of a food plant.